 The benefits of attending 42 versus taking online courses is having a shared place, and having people who may be working on similar projects.
 It’s a great resource to be able to ask questions and talk through things.
 Also in terms of motivation, it is much easier when people are working together versus working by themselves.”

-Don Stolz: “I am going at a pretty normal pace as people who I started with in September, but I have a lot more free time than I did in the piscine.
+“I am going at a pretty normal pace as people who I started with in September, but I have a lot more free time than I did in the piscine.
 I am working for two different startups on the side and I am also a Code for Fun instructor.
-I feel like the flexibility in the curriculum makes it possible for me to do all that.
+The flexibility in the curriculum makes it possible for me to do all that.
 The lab is always open, so I can go in when it’s good for me.
 42 is different from a traditional school, not just the pace but the hands-on projects.
-There was a lot of lecturing at the university but it goes in one ear, you spit it out for the test, and you forget it the next semester.
+There was a lot of lecturing at the university but it goes in one ear.
+You spit it out for the test, and you forget it the next semester.
 The projects based system at 42 works better than tests, it simulates more of a real work environment.

 I am interested in starting as a software engineer and going into product management someday.
-I want a variety of experiences, so working with startups I get to use new technologies, and being an instructor is knowing how to explain things and it is critical to know how to communicate with people.
-I definitely think 42 has improved my soft skills because during my first year in my computer science degree program at Loyola I didn’t speak to many other computer science students.
+I want a variety of experiences.
+Working with startups I get to use new technologies, and being an instructor is knowing how to explain things.
+It is critical to know how to communicate with people.
+I definitely think 42 has improved my soft skills.
+During my first year in my computer science degree program at Loyola, I didn’t speak to many other computer science students.
 At 42 you may get overwhelmed by a project at one time or another, so you need to reach out to other people.

 One thing I like is how I can ask anyone for help with projects here and they can help you out.
-We just had an event on the patio and I was able to meet with other students and learn what they are working on, and they are very passionate about what they are doing.
-You don’t get that experience online, you could do it on a forum, but it isn’t the same as coming together and talking about it in person.
+We just had an event on the patio and I was able to meet with other students and learn what they are working on.
+They are very passionate about what they are doing.
+You don’t get that experience online.
+You could do it on a forum, but it isn’t the same as coming together and talking about it in person.
 Plus being in Silicon Valley is incomparable.

-I am not exactly sure what I want to do yet, and that flexibility in the curriculum is an important component as well when it comes to career exploration.
+I am not exactly sure what I want to do yet.
+That flexibility in the curriculum is an important component as well when it comes to career exploration.
 I like how there are different branches that you can follow in the curriculum.
-It works great in the opposite way as well if someone wants to move really fast through the program they can work at a faster pace.”
+It works great in the opposite way as well.
+If someone wants to move really fast through the program they can work at a faster pace.”